Atari TOS: Details

-True multitasking was not directly supported, but TOS allowed up to six desk accessories to be loaded into the system, which are similar to terminate-and-stay-resident programs on PCs.
+True multitasking was not directly supported, but TOS allowed up to six Desk accessories to be loaded into the system.
 MultiTOS was developed to allow TOS to preemptively multitask.

 Desktop

 The TOS desktop uses icons to represent files and devices, windows and dialog boxes to display info.
 The desktop file "DESKTOP.INF" was read to determine window settings, icon placements and drive icons, otherwise the standard default desktop of two floppy icons and the trash icon was used.

 Later versions use "NEWDESK.INF" for saving and reading the desktop configuration.

 Executable files are identified by their extensions: